ammar-tanwar/bloglearnbay/posts/media-hospitality-and-transportation-know-how-data-science-will-help-you-to-survive.md

   ]
 ---

-<span style="color:blue; font-weight:bold; font-size:28px"> How Data Science has impacted these sectors to grow exponentially</span>
+<span style=" font-weight:bold; font-size:28px"> How Data Science has impacted these sectors to grow exponentially</span>

 "*Consumer data will be the biggest differentiator in the next two to three years.
 Whoever unlocks the reams of data and uses it strategically will win."* – Angela Ahrendts, Senior Vice President of Retail at Apple Inc.